North Carolina water authority says service back to normal

 CHAPEL HILL, N.C.
-(AP) — A water emergency is over, and North Carolina’s flagship university is open again after a broken water main and problems at a water treatment plant.
+(AP) — A water emergency ended and North Carolina’s flagship university opened again Sunday after a broken water main and problems at a water treatment plant.

-The Orange Water and Sewer Authority said Sunday operations are back to normal and the utility’s water storage tanks are full.
-Water testing Sunday confirmed the municipal utility’s water is safe to drink.
+The Orange Water and Sewer Authority said its operations returned to normal and the utility’s water storage tanks had refilled.
+Water testing Sunday confirmed the authority’s water was safe to drink.

-The authority also said it was canceling a boil-water advisory for one Chapel Hill neighborhood.
+The utility also said it canceled a boil-water advisory for one Chapel Hill neighborhood and stopped receiving water from the city of Durham and Chatham County.

-The University of North Carolina at Chapel Hill said the campus reopened Sunday morning, water restrictions were ended and classes and offices will return to a normal schedule Monday.
+The problem began Thursday when an excess amount of fluoride was introduced to water at a treatment plant.
+Fluoride is added to water to prevent tooth decay but can be harmful in excessive amounts.
+The water authority said it stopped the over-fluoridated water from reaching its distribution network.

 Most Read Stories